CodeChefVIT/webinars/Introduction-to-Automation-with-Ansible/README.md

  - The file format for writing the ansible playbooks will be YAML

 ## Similar Commands
+ - List of Commands to show similarity between Red Hat and Ubuntu

  | RHEL8 | Ubuntu | Function
   --------------------------------------------------------------- | :------------------------------------------------------------: | :---------------------------------------------: |